Lessify/localess-angular/projects/localess-angular/README.md

 ## Server Provider

-Why do we need Server Provider, the provider is design to run on server side only, as it requires your **Localess API Token** to be kept secret.
+Why do we need Server Provider; the provider is designed to run on the server side only, as it requires your **Localess API Token** to be kept secret.

 ````ts
 const LOCALESS_URL = 'https://my-localess.web.app';